Forgot what happened on Sex and the City? Here’s everything you need to know

-Sex and the City: Everything you need to know before watching And Just Like That…
+Sex and the City reboot: Everything you need to know before watching And Just Like That…

 As the show’s long-in-the-works sequel series finally arrives, here’s what the show’s core characters were up to the last time we saw them